ghxiao/clipper/README.md

 # Introduction

-Clipper is a Reasoner for conjunctive query answering over Horn-SHIQ via 	query rewriting.
+Clipper is a Reasoner for conjunctive query answering over Horn-SHIQ ontology via query rewriting.

 # Usage from CLI